LoganTraceur/LogansGreatButton/README.md

-# LogansGreatButton
+# Logans Great Button

 ![FlowChartImage](extra/banner.jpg)

-An all in one, easy to use, powerful, self contained button library so you can focus on your other code!
+An all in one, easy to use, powerful, self contained button library for Arduino so you can focus on your other code!

 1. Features
 2. Example Screenshot